ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 Ansible module architecture
 ***************************

-If you're working on Ansible's Core code, writing an Ansible module, or developing an action plugin, this deep dive helps you understand how Ansible's program flow executes.
-If you're just using Ansible Modules in playbooks, you can skip this section.
+If you are working on the ``ansible-base`` code, writing an Ansible module, or developing an action plugin, you may need to understand how Ansible's program flow executes.
+If you are just using Ansible Modules in playbooks, you can skip this section.

 .. contents::
    :local: